Nebulaevo/Paon/documentation/ressources/meta-hat.md

 We recommand rendering only one instance of the `MetaHat` component at a time and handle head tags in a centralised way.\
 If you need : it's totally possible to have multiple rendered instances of the components at once, but in this case all their tags will be added to head.\
-If both instances render a title your document will have two titles, and the last one rendered will be usually used.
+If both instances render a title your document will have two titles (the last one rendered will be usually used).

 ### Define Head Tags Locally : Static or Derived